PhytosphereResearch/CODA-client/README.md

 # CODA for local development

-- Start a local copy of the MySQL database (TODO: instructions for creating from backup)
+- Start a local copy of the CODA MySQL database

 - Navigate to the root of CODA-client
 - Run `npm install`